What Your Retail Outlet MUST have In This Day And Age

 The Perfect Location

-A Well Thought Out Floor Plan
+A Well-Thought-Out Floor Plan

 Again, it’s not just a case of throwing any odd item on the rack and hoping someone buys.
 You have to think about where everything is placed and how it is placed.
 There are small psychological cues that many don’t even consider when it comes to the retail world.
 For instance, you need to leave a space at the entrance as you don’t want to overwhelm or bombard new customers.
-You should also trick small, impulsive products near the exit as people tend to give in and spend a little before they leave.
+You should also track small, impulsive products near the exit, as people tend to give in and spend a little before they leave.
 Those are just two examples, but there are so many.

 Perfect Service